viamrobotics/docs/docs/components/camera/webcam.md

 {{< imgproc src="/components/camera/configure-webcam.png" alt="Configuration of a webcam camera in the Viam app config builder." resize="600x" >}}

 Edit and fill in the attributes as applicable.
-If you click on the **Video Path** field while your robot is live, a dropdown autopopulates with identified camera paths.
+If you click on the **Video Path** field while your machine is live, a dropdown autopopulates with identified camera paths.

 {{% /tab %}}
 {{% tab name="JSON Template" %}}